FedericoPacheco/todo-app/README.md

 }
 ```

-Updates to the store are handled through predefined actions, action functions, reducers and sagas generator functions for API calls.
+Updates to the store are handled through predefined actions, action creators, reducers, and sagas (generator functions) for API calls.

 ### Bundling